moderateepheezy/ios-coding-test/SOLUTION.md

 4. Cache
 5. Improve on the User Interface/Design.
 6. When a commit is tapped, open the url to the commit in a browser
-7. Lazy loading of data(pagination).
+7. Complete implementation of Lazy loading of data(pagination).